Carole King: 1970s

 Music was released in December 1971 and subsequently certified gold on December 9.
 It entered the top ten at No. 8, with Tapestry and Carole King: Music simultaneously occupying the top 10 for many weeks.
 The following week, Tapestry rose to No. 3 before ascending to the top of the chart on January 1, 1972, staying there for three weeks.
-The album also spawned a top-ten hit with "Sweet Seasons" (US #9 and AC #2).
+The album also spawned a top-ten hit with "Sweet Seasons" (US number 9 and AC number 2).
 Carole King: Music stayed on the Billboard pop album charts for 44 weeks and was eventually certified platinum.

 Rhymes and Reasons (1972) and Fantasy (1973) followed, each record earning gold certifications.
-Rhymes and Reasons produced another successful single, "Been to Canaan" (US #24 and AC #1), and Fantasy produced two, "Believe in Humanity" (US #28) and "Corazon" (US #37 and AC #5), as well as another song that charted on the Hot 100, "You Light Up My Life" (US #67 and AC #6).
+Rhymes and Reasons produced another successful single, "Been to Canaan" (US number 24 and AC number one), and Fantasy produced two, "Believe in Humanity" (US number 28) and "Corazon" (US number 37 and AC number 5), as well as another song that charted on the Hot 100, "You Light Up My Life" (US number 67 and AC number 6).

 On a Saturday May 26, 1973, King performed a free concert in New York City's Central Park for at least 100,000 people.
 The concert was recorded for the film Carole King: Home Again - Live in Central Park.

 In September 1974, King released her album Wrap Around Joy, which was certified gold on October 16, 1974, and entered the top ten at No. 7 on October 19, 1974.
 Two weeks later, it became King's third album to reach No. 1.
 Wrap Around Joy spawned two singles, "Jazzman" and "Nightingale".
 "Jazzman" peaked at No. 2 on November 9 but fell out of the top ten the next week; "Nightingale" peaked at No. 9 on March 1, 1975.

 In 1975, King scored and recorded songs for the children's animated TV production of Maurice Sendak's Really Rosie, released as an album by the same name, with lyrics by Sendak.